mapbender/mapbender-documentation/en/quickstart.rst

 * WMC Loader
 * WMC List

-You find detailed information on every element at the `MapbenderCoreBundle element documentation <http://doc.mapbender.org/en/bundles/Mapbender/CoreBundle/index.html>`_, `MapbenderWmcBundle element documentation <http://doc.mapbender.org/en/bundles/Mapbender/WmcBundle/index.html>`_ and `MapbenderWmsBundle element documentation <http://doc.mapbender.org/en/bundles/Mapbender/WmsBundle/index.html>`_.
+You find detailed information on every element at the `Mapbender documentation <index.html>`_.

 Try it yourself